Allen Iverson: Early life

-Iverson was born in Hampton, Virginia, to a single 15-year-old mother, Ann Iverson, and was given his mother's maiden name after his father Allen Broughton left her.
+Iverson was born in Hampton, Virginia, to a single 15-year-old mother, Ann Iverson.
+His father, Allen Broughton, was not involved in raising him.

 During his early childhood years in Hampton, Iverson was given the nickname "Bubba Chuck".
-A childhood friend, Jaime Rogers, said that Iverson would always look out for the younger kids and that "He could teach anybody."
-When Iverson was 13, father figure Michael Freeman was arrested in front of the teen for dealing drugs.
-Iverson then failed the eighth grade because of absences and moved to get out of the projects.
+A childhood friend, Jaime Rogers, said that Iverson would always "look out for the younger kids" and that "he could teach anybody."
+When Iverson was 13, father figure Michael Freeman was arrested in front of Iverson for dealing drugs.
+Iverson then failed eighth grade because of excessive absences and moved to get out of the projects.

 He attended Bethel High School, where he started as quarterback for the school football team while also playing running back, kick returner, and defensive back.
 He also started at point guard for the school basketball team.
-During his junior year, Iverson was able to lead both teams to Virginia state championships, as well as earn The Associated Press High School Player of the Year award in both sports.
+During his junior year, Iverson was able to lead both teams to Virginia state championships, and was awarded the Associated Press High School Player of the Year award in both sports.

-Iverson played for the Boo Williams AAU basketball team and won the 1992 17-and-under AAU national championship.
-This team was coached by Blee Williams which has been credited by him as his most inspirational coach of all time.
+Iverson played for the "Boo" Williams-led AAU basketball team and won the 1992 17-and-under AAU national championship.
+This team was coached by Williams, who has been credited by Iverson as his most inspirational coach of all time.